MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-64-Miscellaneous-Rules-Relating-Common-Carriers/subpart-F-Telecommunications-Relay-Services-Related-Customer-Premises-Equipment-Persons-Disabilities/section-64.615.md

 (2) The administrator of the TRS User Registration Database shall assign a unique identifier to each user in the TRS User Registration Database.

-(3) *Data integrity.* (i) Each VRS provider shall request that the administrator of the TRS User Registration Database remove from the TRS User Registration Database user information for any registered user:
+(3) *Data integrity.*

+(i) Each VRS provider shall request that the administrator of the TRS User Registration Database remove from the TRS User Registration Database user information for any registered VRS user or hearing point-to-point video user:

-(A) Who informs its default provider that it no longer wants use of a ten-digit number for TRS services; or;
+(A) Who informs its default provider that it no longer wants use of a ten-digit number for TRS or (in the case of a hearing point-to-point video user) for point-to-point video service; or

 (B) For whom the provider obtains information that the user is not eligible to use the service.